-In honour of Pride Month, PETA is celebrating the courageous LGBTQI+ celebrities who are inspiring people around the world and campaigning for the rights of all, including animals.
+In honour of Pride Month, PETA UK is celebrating the courageous LGBTQ+ celebrities who are inspiring people around the world and campaigning for the rights of all, including animals.

 These stars have taken on a number of industries that exploit animals and are an important part of what makes animal rights the fastest-growing social justice movement of our time.

-Here are just a few of the celebrities who are proud to stand with PETA and our affiliates for animals:
+Here are just a few of the celebrities who are proud to stand with PETA entities for animals:

-Actor and long-time PETA supporter Gillian Anderson is well known her for compassion.
-She’s joined us and our international affiliates to speak out for rabbits, animals in zoos, bulls, elephants, and more.
+Actor and long-time supporter Gillian Anderson is well known her for compassion.
+She’s joined PETA entities to speak out for rabbits, animals in zoos, bulls, elephants, and more.
 One of our favourite campaigns includes her anti-fur ad, which saw her speaking up for animals exploited by the fur industry.